Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Experiments

-FatigueSet dataset\cite{kalanadhabhatta2021fatigueset} contains data from 12 participants performing controlled physical and cognitive tasks.
-It utilizes the Muse S headband for EEG signals, the Zephyr BioHarness chestband for ECG signals, and the Empatica E4 wristband for the rest of physiological signals.
+\item The FatigueSet dataset\cite{kalanadhabhatta2021fatigueset} contains data from 12 participants performing controlled physical and cognitive tasks.
+It utilizes the Muse S headband for EEG signals, the Zephyr BioHarness chestband for ECG signals, and the Empatica E4 wristband for the remaining physiological signals. \end{itemize}